ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 Since we are doing command line now and python later we should create a command line folder.
 Let's move into the Carpentry directory, make a command line folder and then check that it exists:

 	$ cd Carpentry
-	$ mkdir Command Line
+	$ mkdir Command Line Code
 	$ ls

 Wait...
 Folder_S_!?!
 What happened?

-The **ls** command will show that we have made a mistake: there are *two* directories---one called "Command" and the other called "Line"---rather than one "Command Line" directory.
+The **ls** command will show that we have made a mistake: there are *three* directories---one called "Command", another called "Line", and another called "Code"---rather than one "Command Line" directory.
 This highlights two important things for the class to remember:

 1. The computer does what you tell it, not necessarily what you wanted.
 2. Spaces matter on the command line, they are punctuation.